It is best practice for the management company to provide an occupant of a building access to their premises’ fire risk assessment, on request.

 First, you should complain to the individual agent directly.
 If that does not work, you should make a formal complaint through the internal complaints procedure at the agent’s company.

-If you are still unhappy, you can then complain to a redress scheme.
+If you are still unhappy, you can then complain directly to a redress scheme.
 All managing agents in England must be a member of one of two redress schemes:

 - My building has no fire risk assessment.
 What do I do?